goravel/docs/the-basics/routing.md

 ## Introduction

-Goravel routing module can operated by `facades.Route()`.
+The Goravel routing module can be operated by `facades.Route()`.

 ## HTTP Driver

-Goravel uses [gin](https://github.com/gin-gonic/gin) as the HTTP driver by default, if you want to use other drivers, you can configure it in the `config/http.go` file.
-Currently, the official default supports [gin](https://github.com/gin-gonic/gin) and [fiber](https://github.com/gofiber/fiber) two drivers:
+Goravel uses [gin](https://github.com/gin-gonic/gin) as its default HTTP driver.
+To use other drivers, configure them in the `config/http.go` file.
+The official default supports [gin](https://github.com/gin-gonic/gin) and [fiber](https://github.com/gofiber/fiber).

 | Driver | Link                             |
 |--------|----------------------------------|